kate102/acebook-Team_404/README.md

 This is a user authentication package.
 It provides all of the complex functionality of user login, validation and encription.
 Using this has enabled us to avoid `reinventing the wheel`.

 #### [Materialize](http://materialize.labs.my/)
+This is a framework that speeds up the styling of the views in CSS by providing a library of tested functions that we bolt on.

 ## Installation